XiaomiRC/Introduction-to-DevOps/Docker/basics_of_docker.md

 3. Less Cost.
 4. It is light in weight.
 5. It can run a physical hardware, virtual hardware or on cloud.
-6. You can reuse an image.
+6. We can reuse an image.
-7. It taks very less time to create another container.
+7. It takes very less time to create another container.

+**Note**
+- A Docker image in running state turns into a container and in stop/pause state turns back into an image.
+- Windows 10 is the first Windows version on which docker can be run.
+However, it runs only on Windows 10 Pro and Enterprise.
+It is not compatible with Windows 10 Home.

 ## Disadvantages of Docker

 1. Docker is not a good solution for application that requires a rich GUI.
+In such scenarios, it is recommended to use VMware.
 2. It is difficult ot manage a large number of containers.
-3. Docker does not provide cross-platform compatibility, meaning if an application is designed to run in a docker container on windows, then it can't run on Linux or vice-versa.
+3. Docker does not provide cross-platform compatibility.
+Example- if an application has Windows as the host OS at the time of development, it would not run in an environment where the host OS is Linux.
+The OS has to be Windows.
-4. Docker is suitable when the development OS and testing OS re the same, if the OS are different, we should use VM.
+4. Docker is suitable when the development OS and testing OS are the same.
+If the OS are different, we should use VMware.
 5. Docker has no solution for data recovery and backup.

-**Note**- When a docker image is in running state, we can call it a container.
-When it is not running, we can call it a docker image.

-# Components of Docker
+# Docker Ecosystem
 ## Docker Daemon

 1. Docker daemon runs on the host OS.